Dubstepzedd/mnist-classifier/README.md

 ## Overview

-This is a basic implementation of a **Perceptron neural network** to classify MNIST digits.
-The goal of this project is educational — to gain a better understanding of the fundamental building blocks of neural networks, particularly how **Perceptrons** function, before moving on to more advanced architectures like **Convolutional Neural Networks (CNNs)**.
+This is a basic implementation of a **multilayer perceptron neural network** to classify MNIST digits.
+The goal of this project is educational — to gain a better understanding of the fundamental building blocks of neural networks, particularly how **mulilayer perceptron** function and trains using backpropagation, before moving on to more advanced architectures like **Convolutional Neural Networks (CNNs)**.

 ---